 Kaplan's AMA revealed they want to do more with colour blind options, but that it's difficult to prioritise.

 While full transperancy is unlikely according to Kaplan's AMA, they're looking for ways to improve their internal tracking so some things could be made public.
+This was mentioned again in August 2017.

 Bill Warnecke, lead software engineer on Overwatch, posted in response to a thread on Reddit that this seemed doable, and would hopefully be in a future patch.